hashangit/art-mcp-permission-manager/README.md

 Once the user grants permission, your application can seamlessly perform cross-domain requests without setting up complex proxy servers or CORS configurations.

 Example: <https://web-content-extractor.rxliuli.com/>

-## Privacy and Security

-CORS Unblock highly values user privacy and security.
-The plugin does not collect any user data and all operations are completed within the local browser.
-The permission system ensures that only websites that users have explicitly approved can use the extension's cross-domain capabilities, and these permissions can be revoked at any time.